Skip to content

 # Log in to Google

-claudex auth login google
+claudex auth login google --profile gemini-sub

 Terminal window